-- (iii) Able to prevent any spill or other unintentional release of hazardous substances, and any stormwater and/or fire water that has become contaminated, from entering the stormwater drainage system. - (iv) Able to prevent any spill or other unintentional release of hazardous substances, and any stormwater and/or fire water that has become contaminated, from discharging into or onto land and/or water (including groundwater and potable water supplies) unless permitted by a resource consent. - (v) Maintained and operated to be effective in the event of a spill.
+- (iv) Able to prevent any spill or other unintentional release of hazardous substances, and any stormwater and/or fire water that has become contaminated, from discharging into or onto land and/or water (including groundwater and potable water supplies) unless permitted by a resource consent. - (v) Maintained and operated to be effective in the event of a spill.

-(d) Stormwater Drainage
+(d) Stormwater drainage

-All stormwater grates on the site shall be clearly labeled 'Stormwater Only'.
+All stormwater grates on the site shall be clearly labelled 'Stormwater Only'.

-(e) Washdown Area
+(e) Washdown area